Frank O'Hara in Russia August 18 to Sept. 5, 2000

 I left Moscow for home on Tuesday 2 PM, local time and was back in Toronto in the evening of the same day despite the stopover in Frankfurt (time zones).

-I hope, in my small way, I have helped make a difference in at least a little enclave of that vast land and with just a few Russians whom I can now call friends.
+I hope, in my small way, I have helped make a difference in at least a little enclave of that vast land and with a special Russian (Anna) whom I call my friend.